bwdvolde/warehouse-visualization/README.md

 * The simulation can essentially be viewed as a video.
 This means that it is possible to speedup the simulation speed, move to an arbitrary moment in the simulation, etc.
 * Custom configurations can easily be created with different warehouse dimensions, different durations etc.
+* The warehouse automatically (re)scales to fit the screen size.

 ## Getting started